-LED Color Schematic Legend Normal State Troubleshooting Info 1 RED CPU Error OFF Indicates the absence of software errors.
+LED Color Schematic Legend Normal State Troubleshooting Info 1 GRN Combiner Active ON Indicates that the combiner is in use.
+This LED will be ON if at least one crosspoint on the board is active.
+2 GRN Com Active ON Indicates that the PRC bus is in use.
+It is normal for this LED to flicker on and off as data is being transmitted over the PRC bus.
+3 RED CPU Fault OFF Indicates the absence of software errors.
 If this LED is ON: 1.
-Contact PESA Customer Service 2 GRN Com Active ON Indicates that the PRC bus is in use.
-It is normal for this LED to flicker on and off as data is being transmitted over the PRC bus.
-3 GRN Comb Active ON Indicates that the combiner is in use.
-This LED will be ON if at least one crosspoint on the board is active.
-4 GRN n/a ON Indicates that input voltage to the PCB is within design parameters.
-If LED is OFF: 1.
-Remove and reinstall board to verify backplane connector is properly seated.
-2. Check power supplies for proper operation.
-5 CDN ON 3.
+Contact PESA Customer Service 4 GRN n/a ON Indicates that input voltage to the PCB is within design parameters.
+If LED is OFF: Remove and reinstall board to verify backplane connector is properly seated.
+Check power supplies for proper operation.
 Contact PESA Customer Service.
 5 GRN n/a ON Indicates that input voltage to the PCB is within design parameters.
 If LED is OFF: 1.
 Remove and reinstall board to verify backplane connector is properly seated.
 2. Check power supplies for proper operation.
 3. Contact PESA Customer Service.
 6 GRN n/a ON Indicates that input voltage to the PCB is within design parameters.
 If LED is OFF: 1.
 Remove and reinstall board to verify backplane connector is properly seated.
 2. Check power supplies for proper operation.
 3. Contact PESA Customer Service.